Attendance Guidelines and Procedures

 Take Your Child to Work Day will be counted as an excused absence and will count towards the 10 parental excused absences each academic year.
 It is recommended that students with 10 parental excused absences not participate in Take Your Child to Workday.

 Students are responsible for obtaining any schoolwork they will miss.
 All schoolwork must be completed in accordance with the teacher’s directions.
 When your child returns to school, he or she must bring in an excuse, which must be received within three days.
 As a reminder, this absence will count towards the student’s 10 permissible parental excused absences.
-If a student has reached the 10 parental excused absences, this absence will be recorded as unexcused.
+If a student has reached the 10 parental excused absences (including a combination of full and half school day absences), this absence will be recorded as unexcused.

 Enforcement of Compulsory Attendance Requirements